neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/2026/extracellular-electrophysiology.md

 This course is suitable for researchers and students who are acquiring, or planning to acquire electrophysiology data and want to learn how to build a processing pipeline and understand the underlying theory.

-This course is focused on analysing high-density recordings (e.g. Neuropixels).
+This course is focused on analysing high-density recordings (e.g. Neuropixels) and would be useful for those collecting large datasets and unsure how to process them.
 :::

 ## Course overview